Fifteen to One: Records

 In the final original series, in late 2003, Gwyneth Welham achieved a perhaps unwanted feat of the highest winning score that failed to make the Grand Final, with the score being 211.
 Worse, she was told by William G. Stewart, as one of his common phrases when a high score had been achieved, "I'll see you in the Grand Final."
 She was knocked off the Finals Board with eight shows remaining in the series when Barry Smith scored 232.
 Wil Ransome and Andrew Dickens were joint 14th, with a score of 221.
 Their participation in the Grand Final was under threat as a result, despite a very high score.
 One score of 201 and another score of 202 had also been posted in the series.
 Andrew Auger's score of 203 failed to make the Grand Final in series 27 (early 2000), as did Nick Terry's and Alan Gibbs' scores of 202 in series 27 and 32 respectively.
 Dennis Collinson's score of 201 in series 25 (1999), which he achieved in the very first episode of the series, failed to make the Grand Final when his name was displaced from the board on the very last episode before the Grand Final.

 Other arguably dubious honours attained in Fifteen to One are: lowest ever winning score (10, scored by Mila First in series 1, episode 36), most appearances without winning either trophy (14, by Chris Russon from series 4 to series 12); also, Paul Hillman was the only Fifteen to One champion (he won the series 24 grand final) to win only once.

 In the Grand Final, several people have achieved the feat of not getting a question wrong in the first two rounds.
-People who have done this are Mike Kirby (series 7), Stanley Miller (series 13), Leslie Booth (series 14), Matti Watton (series' 28 & 29), Olav Bjortomt (series 32) and Debra Carr (series 33).
-Only three of them went on to win the Grand Final.
+People who have done this are Mal Collier (series 2), Mike Kirby (series 7), Leslie Booth (series 14), Matti Watton (series' 28 & 29), Olav Bjortomt (series 32) and Debra Carr (series 33).
+Only three of them went on to win the actual final.

 The lowest score to lift the finals board trophy is 202, set by Thomas Dyer in series 4.
 In the same series, a score of 111 made the Grand Final (although a four-way play-off was required).

 The rules of the series also state that a losing contestant who achieves a score that would otherwise have offered a place in a Grand Final, is given a second chance.
 In 2001, two contestants achieved scores of 272 (the highest losing score in the series' history) before going out on the penultimate question.
 The first, Liam Maxwell, a teacher from Roslea, County Fermanagh, appeared in the next series Grand Final with a score of 223 (series 30).
 The second, Alan Gibbs, achieved a winning score of 202 when he returned a year later in series 32, but failed to make the Grand Final after his name was displaced from the board with three episodes remaining.